 Luckily enough, in February I found my solution to the souffle!
 In February, my mom and her friends hosted a Valentines Dinner for Fourteen.
 Her friend, Leslie, was in charge of the desserts and used this quick and easy recipe to whip up fourteen souffle-like creations on the spot!
 There are only a few ingredients making these tiny treats are very inexpensive, yet impressive.
 I tried my hand at whipping them up and they turned out so well I decided I MUST share the recipe with you!

-2 cups devil’s food cake mix
+- 2 cups devil’s food cake mix

-½ cup milk
+- ½ cup milk

-3 Tbsp oil
+- 3 Tbsp oil

-½ cup granulated sugar
+- ½ cup granulated sugar

-2 Tbsp cocoa
+- 2 Tbsp cocoa

-1 cup boiling water
+- 1 cup boiling water

-1 Tbsp powdered sugar
+- 1 Tbsp powdered sugar

-Remove from oven, sprinkle powdered sugar through a sieve over each cake, and serve immediately.
+- Remove from oven, sprinkle powdered sugar through a sieve over each cake, and serve immediately.

 I got too excited and forgot the powdered sugar part.
 Also I waited a little too long to take this pic and so the top sunk in a bit.
 I hope you enjoy this simple souffle substitute!